wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-datasource.md

     | URL                                | jdbc:mysql://localhost:3306/Employees |
     | User Name                          | root                                  |

-4. Click **Test Connection** to expand the section and click the **Test Connection** button.
+4. Click **Test Connection** to expand the section.
     ![](../../assets/img/tutorials/data_services/test_connection.png)

-    This will verify the connectivity between the MySQL datasource and the data service.
+5. Click the **Test Connection** button to verify the connectivity between the MySQL datasource and the data service.

-5. Save the data service.
+6. Save the data service.

 ##### Creating a query